philkleer/typst-modern-acad-cv/lib.typ

 // Arguments:
 // - fields: A dictionary containing details of a single reference entry (e.g., authors, title, publication date).
 // - multilingual: object with multilingual entries
-// - me: An optional string representing the author's name that should be highlighted in the final reference string.
+// - me: An optional content or array of contents representing the author's name(s) that should be highlighted in the final reference string.
 // - lang: A string indicating the language of the CV or document (e.g., "en" for English).
 Defaults to "en".
 #let make-entry-apa(
   fields,
   multilingual,
   me: none,
-  lang: "en"
+  lang: "en",
 ) = {
   // Extract the list of authors from the fields. let authors = fields.author